uwplse/cheerios/README.md

 Cheerios is a formally verified serialization library for Coq.
 It defines a typeclass for serializable types and defines instances for many built-in types.
 The specification of a serializable type requires that serializing followed by deserializing is the identity.

-By linking extracted code with the Cheerios OCaml runtime support library, verified serializable types can be be used in executable programs.
+By linking extracted code with the Cheerios OCaml runtime support library, verified serializable types can be used in executable programs.

 Requirements
 ------------